Naval Base Ulithi: Submarine base

-Ulithi repair depot
+Repair depot

 The US Navy set up a large ship and boat repair depot at Naval Base Ulithi.
 The repair depot provided the fleet with support to keep ships and subs tactically available in the Pacific War with the repair and supply depot, rather than ships having to return to continental United States.
 The Navy had built special auxiliary floating drydocks that were able to repair battle damage to even the largest ships and do regular maintenance in the field saving ships trans-pacific travel time for repair.
 Supply store ships were also at the base with the parts needed to keep the fleet ready.
 The most noted ship repaired at the depot was the USS Franklin (CV-13).
 The USS Franklin on 19 March 1945 was hit by Japanese bombs off Okinawa.
 Fire and explosions damaged the ship, killing and wounding many.
 The crew was able to save the badly damaged ship.
 Under her own power, she made it to Ulithi repair depot for emergency repairs before going to the Brooklyn Navy Yard for a year-long complete rebuild.
 The USS Houston (CL-81) and USS Reno (CL-96) also had emergency repairs at Ulithi.
 USS Hancock (CV-19) and USS Ticonderoga (CV-14) were repaired at the base after kamikaze attacks.
 The USS Bennington (CV-20) was repaired with a badly damaged flight deck from Typhoon Cobra.